Suspend the four blocks between the tips of each of their index fingers.

 Beware your group taking too long to form pairs – getting this part right (ie correctly matching sides) is not the most important goal here.

-While a relatively simple exercise, Bust A Move could work well in a program looking to focus and develop social and interpersonal skills.
+While a relatively simple exercise, Bust A Move could work well in a program looking to focus and develop social and interpersonal skills as they relate to creating a set of full value behavioural norms.
 Beyond the obvious cooperative skills required for two people to keep the blocks off the ground, you could also invite your group to reflect on the creative process insofar as what is required to make this effective.
 For example and in addition to those described in the Reflection Tips tab, you could pose the following questions:

 On a scale of 1 to 10 (with 10 being highest,) how creative were you and your partner?
 Share an example.